Medicinal Plant Lexicon

 Constituents of the herbal drug

-Black Cohosh rhizome contains triterpene-and phenylpropane derivatives.
+Black cohosh rhizome (Cimicifuga rhizome) contains triterpene glycosides and phenylpropane derivatives.

 Quality of the drug